Ryuker/webtube/notes/webtube-notes.md

   - button is displayed when there's more in the section that is currently displayed

 - Populated sidebar with elements matching YouTube to explore the implementation
+- in the 'You' section mapped over playlist data to display the playlist buttons
+  - added `sidebar.ts` to the data folder with the mock data